Envrin/apex/docs/upgrades.md

 ### Installing Upgrades

 Installing upgrades couldn't be easier.
-If desired, you can always view a list of installed packages that have new upgrades available via the Maintenance-&gt;Package Manager menu of the administration panel.
-To install avilalbe upgrades, simply open up terminal and type:
+If desired, you can always view a list of installed packages that have new upgrades available via the Maintenance->Package Manager menu of the administration panel.
+To install available upgrades, simply open up terminal and type:

 `php apex.php upgrade`